vele616/monorepo/packages/jobboard/website/content/jobs/business-development-representative-dach-friss-fraud-risk-compliance-lvEhf.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/friss-fraud-risk-compliance"
 companyWebsite: "https://www.friss.com/"
-summary: "To apply as a business development representative dach at FRISS | fraud, risk & compliance, you preferably need to have some experience in: #sales, #marketing, #analytics."
+summary: "To apply as a business development representative dach at FRISS, you preferably need to have some experience in: #sales, #marketing, #analytics."
 summaryBackup: "Love #sales, #marketing, #analytics?
 Check out this job post!"
 featured: 20
 ---